ajayrao1983/Udacity-Dog-Breed-Classifer/README.md

 Some dog breeds can come in different colors, for example Yellow, Chocolate and Black Labradors.

-These further accentuates the problem, given that there is limited data to work with.
+This further accentuates the problem, given that there is limited data to work with.

 ## Conclusion